Enchan1207/cmake-avr/README.md

 set(CMAKE_TOOLCHAIN_FILE "${avr_toolchain_SOURCE_DIR}/cmake/avr_toolchain.cmake")
 ```

-By addition, the AVR toolchain is installed to your project as CMake dependency and you'll become able to use the macros shown below:
+The AVR toolchain is installed to your project as CMake dependency and you'll become able to use the macros shown below:

  - `target_configure_for_avr(the_name_of_target)`
    Configure your target for AVR.
 Specifically, include directories and compilation options are added or changed.